 A three-day weekend for camping, barbecues, or getting caught up on projects around the house.

 Take a little time to do some planning, a little talking, and a little creative thinking.
 This summer can be a time of excitement, adventure and real connection.
-Try some new experiences and summertime can be fun!
+Be daring and try some new experiences, you might just have fun!

 Why Summer Reading Programs are important

-These Summer Reading programs provided encouragement for our kids to broaden their horizons.
+These reading programs provided encouragement for our kids to broaden their horizons.
 Because you had to check in several times each month to log the books or hours spent reading, our kids tore through books like crazy.

 Keep reading for businesses that sponsor summer reading programs with rewards